 Let’s take a look at one of the most globally loved sneaker companies — Nike.

-In spite of their continued popularity, failure of executives to communicate effectively with employees, among other things, has cost the PR team dearly and put them in hot water on multiple occasions.
+In spite of their continued popularity, executives’ failure to communicate effectively with employees, among other things, has cost the PR team dearly and put them in hot water on multiple occasions.

 In 2018 a group of women from the company’s Beaverton, Oregon headquarters responded to unaddressed complaints – a byproduct, they said, of a male-dominated work environment — by taking things into their own hands.